-What’s this about Superstition and the Orthodox Prayer Rope?
+What’s this about Superstition and the Orthodox Prayer Ropes?

-The Orthodox Prayer Rope also called Chotki or Komboskini, does it keep you from harm?
-Is it a lucky charm?
-Does it cure illness?
+The Orthodox Prayer Ropes also called Chotkis or Komboskinis, do they keep you from harm?
+Are they lucky charms?
+Do they cure illness?
 This is just a small selection of questions people ask me about prayer rope bracelets and necklaces we offer in our online store.

 Nevertheless, it is supposed to be just a guide when praying.
 Its official purpose is to help you count the times you say a prayer while running the knots through your fingers.
 So why make them into bracelets and necklaces?
 Well, the reason is that people kept forgetting their prayer ropes and started to wear them around the wrist or neck.
 So finally they were made to be prayer bracelets and prayer necklaces.